Keynote Address: Matt Glowacki, May 6, 9:00am

 – Recognize how their own challenges shape their day to day perception of people.

 After introductions and our keynote address, there will be 28 break-out sessions – Sessions A – E, each is 1 hour long.
 These sessions will be held on Thursday, May 6 and Friday morning, May 7.
-Below are the tentative sessions.
+Below are the sessions.
+Those sessions listed in blue will have Spanish Interpreters.

 Most sessions will be recorded, so if you attend one session, you can watch another session by going to the website after the conference.
 If presenters have handouts, they will be available on the conference website or by connecting with the presenters directly.
 These are small, interactive sessions, with time for questions and answers!
 All sessions will be held virtually using Zoom.